Crochet Earrings: 15 Design Ideas + a Free 20-Minute Pattern

 9. Shell Stitch Earrings

-The shell stitch creates a beautiful scalloped edge that is perfect for circular earrings.
+The shell stitch creates a beautiful scalloped edge that works well for circular earrings.
 Work a foundation ring of 12 double crochets, then work shell stitches (3 double crochets in one stitch) around the ring.
 The natural scalloping creates a flower-like shape without any shaping required.
 These elegant earrings work up in about 35 minutes and look store-bought.

 10. Crochet Circle Dangle Earrings